lucarin91/WS-seminar/slides.md

 ## Claims
 A piece of information asserted about a subject.

-We can use to write session data of the user.
+We can use it to write session data of the users.

 They can be:
 - registered claims names (i.e. iss, exp, iat, jti..)